 What is the CIA Triad?

 The CIA triad is a model that shows the three main goals needed to achieve information security.
+While a wide variety of factors determine the security situation of information systems and networks, some factors stand out as the most significant.
 The assumption is that there are some factors that will always be important in information security.
 These factors are the goals of the CIA triad, as follows:

 The CIA triad goal of integrity is the condition where information is kept accurate and consistent unless authorized changes are made.
 It is possible for information to change because of careless access and use, errors in the information system, or unauthorized access and use.
 In the CIA triad, integrity is maintained when the information remains unchanged during storage, transmission, and usage not involving modification to the information.
 Integrity relates to information security because accurate and consistent information is a result of proper protection.
 The CIA triad requires information security measures to monitor and control authorized access, use, and transmission of information.

-In the CIA triad, confidentiality, integrity and availability are basic goals of information security.
+In the CIA triad, confidentiality, integrity, and availability are basic goals of information security.
 However, there are instances when one goal is more important than the others.
-The following are examples of situations or cases where one goal of the CIA triad is highly important, while the other goals are less important.
+The following are examples of situations or cases where one goal of the CIA triad has the highest priority.

 Confidentiality.
 The CIA triad goal of confidentiality is more important than the other goals when the value of the information depends on limiting access to it.
 For example, information confidentiality is more important than integrity or availability in the case of proprietary information of a company.
-Also, confidentiality is the most important when the information is a record of people’s personal activities.
+Also, confidentiality is the most important when the information is a record of people’s personal activities, such as in cases involving personal and financial information of the customers of companies, like Google, Amazon, Apple, and Microsoft, as well as Walmart and Costco.
 To guarantee confidentiality under the CIA triad, communications channels must be properly monitored and controlled to prevent unauthorized access.